THE STORY OF CABEL T-B RECORDING

 president of Cabel T-B from 1982 until 1-1-1989 12:00 a.m. and then again

-in 2004-2008).
-The broadcast begins with "Howard Badsmell" live at
+from 2004-2008).
+The broadcast begins with "Howard Badsmell" live

-the "Southland Mall" with "Radical Ray", "Live Lee", "Krazy Kelly", and
+at the "Southland Mall" with "Radical Ray", "Live Lee", "Krazy Kelly",

-"Mad Madonna".
+and "Mad Madonna".
 Later, joined by "Dinomite Dino", "Cheeko", "James

 Brown", "Dr. Ruth", "Cerch Jobe", "Wolfman Johnny", and "Fabulous Fred".

-at nude art books, as well as bouncing food all over the "Chick-fil-A".
+looking at nude art books, as well as bouncing food all over the "Chick-fil-A".

 The broadcast then goes back to the radio station with Ray on the phone